jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Association
 (1) A trustee of a trust and a settlor of the trust are associated persons.
 Exclusion
-(2) This section does not apply if the trust is a charitable trust.
+(2) This section does not apply if the trust is a tax charity.

 ### YB 9 Settlor and beneficiary
 Association